 The Journal of Information Systems Education (JISE) seeks original articles on current topics of special interest to IS Educators.
 Research or application oriented articles that describe curriculum, pedagogy, professional development, or educational facilities issues will be considered for publication in the journal.
-Possible topics include: model curriculum, course projects/cases, course materials, curriculum design & implementation, outcomes assessment, distance education challenges, capstone & service learning projects, technology selection & impact, and information security.
+Possible topics include: model curriculum, course projects/cases, course materials, curriculum design & implementation, outcomes assessment, distance education challenges, capstone & service learning projects, and technology selection & impact.
 JISE also seeks Teaching Cases and Teaching Tips.
 All articles, teaching tips, and teaching cases will be refereed by a rigorous evaluation process involving at least three blind reviews by qualified academic, industrial, or governmental computing professionals.
 Submissions will be judged not only on the suitability of the content, but also on the readability and clarity of the prose.
 All papers are peer reviewed.

 The Journal of Information Systems Education solicits only original contributions that have not been previously published or submitted elsewhere for review/publication.
 However, JISE encourages authors to submit manuscripts first to a conference and then submit a refined version to JISE.
 Papers awaiting presentation or already presented at conferences must be revised (ideally, taking advantage of feedback received at the conference) and have a slightly modified title to receive consideration.
 JISE only accepts electronic submissions of manuscripts.
 To submit electronically, please include a Word file (no PDFs accepted) of your submission as an e-mail attachment addressed to the Editor at firstname.lastname@example.org.
 In the body of your e-mail message include the author(s) name(s), contact information for the corresponding author, and the title of your submission.
 All contributions must be submitted in English.
 See the Initial Submission Instructions for the format and requirements of your initial submission to JISE.